ashutoshrp06/spotify_multidimensional_analysis/Readme.md

 ## Getting Started

+- **Data Setup**: Place your input data files in the `data/raw/` directory before running any analysis notebooks.

 To run this analysis, you'll need a Python environment with standard data science libraries.
 Install pandas, numpy, scikit-learn, matplotlib, seaborn, and jupyter notebook.
 For specific model implementations, you may also need joblib and other supporting packages that are imported within the notebooks.
 For a complete list of libraries and their versions, refer to `requirements.txt`.
 Install all dependencies using:

 ```bash